erictriestocode/portfolio/README.md

 - enable SSL for secure browsing
 - correct image animation in CSS
 - I guess some Javascript tricks but why tho?

-*** OLD UPDATES BELOW ***
-DO NOTE: DNS may not be fully propagated at this point as pointing DNS records to github pages is a little interesting.
-The idea is that my portfolio will be listed at deprecatedhope.com